SavoBit/lte-topology-manager/README.md

 LTE Topology Manager is gathering information from different txt files, combining it together and sending it to a Message Broker.
 It could work as a Daemon (background) or not.
 It combines a file with the topological information from the user with another one with the names (headers) of the fields in order to understand the topological information stored from a given the user.
 The txt files are produced by the modified version of the OpenAirInterface project.
-It has publically a branch entitled "lte_topology" with the modification required to run this component.
+It has publically in their own repository (hosted by Eurescom) a branch entitled "lte_topology" with the modification required to run this component.

 # Usage